Skip to content

 Directories, Search, and the Traffic Engine

 The projects that defined it were directories.
 GlowUpFinder, a beauty services discovery platform.
 BuilderAI.tools, a curated directory of open-source developer tools.
-ClickSolveTools, a site of free browser utilities that grew past three hundred tools.
+ClickSolveTools, a site of free browser utilities that grew past three hundred of them.
 ReligionCompare, a citation-backed comparison site across two dozen traditions.
 Furford, a pet services directory.

 Building all of them back to back taught me the single most useful strategy I have.
-I do not enjoy the social media grind, and I am not good at pretending otherwise.
-So instead of chasing an audience, I build things people are already searching for: free tools, comparison pages, programmatic landing pages that answer one specific query each.
+I do not enjoy the social media grind and I am not good at pretending otherwise.
+So I build things people are already searching for: free tools, comparison pages, programmatic landing pages that each answer one specific query.
 Search does not sleep and it does not need me to post every day.
-A directory with the right pages keeps working long after I have moved on to the next project.
+A directory with the right pages keeps working long after I have moved on to the next thing.

-That is the era where the portfolio stopped being a pile of sites and started being a strategy.
+That is the chapter where the portfolio stopped being a pile of sites and started being a strategy.

 // era 05 / content and games / early to mid 2026